 Lenders also want to see that you have money saved in the event of an emergency.
 In fact, this is just as important as having a mix of different account types.
 Not having cash saved makes you a risk in their eyes, making it more difficult to get the mortgage.

-Online savings accounts such as CIT Bank are great options (CIT currently pays 1.55 percent and only requires a $100 deposit) for automating savings and building a cash cushion.
+Online savings accounts such as CIT Bank are great options (CIT currently pays .40 percent with a $100 deposit and $100 monthly deposit) for automating savings and building a cash cushion.

 Consider Using a Secured Credit Card